phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH1_Discovering_blockchain_technologies.md

 ### Merkle Tree

 Merkle Tree is a binary hash tree.
-Which is a sata structure that is used to store hashes of the individual data in large datasets in a way to make the verification of the dataset efficient.
+Which is a data structure that is used to store hashes of the individual data in large datasets in a way to make the verification of the dataset efficient.

 It is a anti-tamper mechanism that ensures that the large dataset has not been changed.